 R. Kelly Found Guilty Of Racketeering And Sex Trafficking

-After more than 25 years of accusations and a New York federal court trial that lasted seven weeks, R&B singer R. Kelly has been found guilty of charges including sexual exploitation of a child, bribery, racketeering and sex trafficking involving five victims.
+After more than 25 years of accusations and a federal court trial in New York that lasted seven weeks, R&B singer R. Kelly has been found guilty of charges including sexual exploitation of a child, bribery, racketeering and sex trafficking involving five victims.
 Kelly faces a possible sentence of 10 years to life in prison.

 Kelly sat absolutely still as the foreperson gave the jury's verdict to Judge Ann Donnelly.

-There were fourteen underlying acts associated with the racketeering charge.
-The jury found that the government had proven twelve of those acts, involving five victims: the singer Aaliyah as well as women named Stephanie, Jerhonda Pace, Jane and Stephanie.
-Three acts associated with an alleged victim named Sonja were not proven.
+Fourteen alleged underlying acts were associated with the racketeering charge.
+The jury found that the government had proved 12 of those acts, which involved five victims: the singer Aaliyah as well as women named Stephanie, Jerhonda Pace, Jane and Faith.
+Two acts associated with an alleged victim named Sonja were not proved.
 (Most alleged victims went by their first names or pseudonyms.)
 The government needed proof of only two of the racketeering acts for a guilty charge.

-Additionally, Kelly faces outstanding criminal charges in both Cook County, Ill., where he was indicted by the state attorney in Feb.
-2019 for aggravated criminal sexual abuse involving four victims (three of them minors), and in Minnesota, where Mr. Kelly was charged in Aug.
-2019 with engaging in prostitution with a minor.
+Additionally, Kelly faces outstanding criminal charges in both Cook County, Ill., where he was indicted by the state attorney in February 2019 for aggravated criminal sexual abuse involving four victims (three of them minors), and in Minnesota, where Kelly was charged in August 2019 with engaging in prostitution with a minor.

 Sentencing in New York is scheduled for May 4.